Dr. Paula Barata

 Tanja Samardzic is a Ph.D. candidate in Applied Social Psychology.
 Before beginning doctoral studies at the University of Guelph, Tanja completed both an Honours BA in Psychology with Thesis and an MA in Applied Social Psychology at the University of Windsor.
 Broadly, Tanja’s research is focused on exploring self-silencing, which involves the active restriction of one’s self-expression for the purpose of maintaining intimate relationships.
 Her MA thesis explored young women’s experiences of male-perpetrated intimate partner violence and engagement in self-silencing, as well as the consequences to the relationship (e.g., compliance with unwanted sex).
 For her doctoral dissertation, Tanja will investigate both the societal discourses at play that place importance on the finding and maintaining of intimate relationships for young women and young women’s employment of relational strategies (particularly self-silencing) within the context of being in relationships with abusive men.
 In addition to her doctoral work, Tanja works as a research assistant at the Community Engaged Scholarship Institute (CESI) and she co-organized the Honouring International Women’s Day 2020 Conference: Research & Revolt!

 Sandy is a Ph.D.
 Candidate in the Clinical Child and Adolescent Psychology program at the University of Guelph.
 Her research focuses on the experience of negative self-conscious emotions and resilience in survivors of intimate partner violence (IPV).
 Sandy’s master’s thesis research examined the relationship between self-compassion, shame, and self-blame in IPV survivors.
 She is currently collecting data for her dissertation project that involves the development and validation of a trauma-related shame and guilt scale.
 Sandy has also collaborated in the PhotoVoice research project on women’s safety with the Women’s Health and Wellbeing Research Team.

-Olivia Barclay is a third-year B.A.
+Olivia Barclay is a fourth-year B.A.
 Psychology student at the University of Guelph.
 Currently, Olivia is working in Dr. Barata’s lab as a website designer and helping Barata and the other lab members conduct research.
-She will be completing an Honours Thesis project next year.
+She will be completing an Honours Thesis this year.
 Olivia plans to continue her studies in graduate school, pursuing clinical or counselling psychology.